TopOTheHourBot/TopOTheHourBot/CONTRIBUTING.md

 `message()` takes in two arguments aside from the message's content:
 - `target` can either be a `ServerPrivateMessage` or `str`, interpreted as being a reply if a `ServerPrivateMessage`, or standard message being sent to a room if a `str`.
 - `important` is a `bool` indicating whether to wait or discard the message if sending during a cooldown period.
-The `Client` type that `TopOTheHourBot` derives from is built such that all PRIVMSGs are subject to a 1.5 second cooldown, as a means to cooperate with [Twitch rate limits](https://dev.twitch.tv/docs/irc/#rate-limits).
+The `Client` type that `TopOTheHourBot` derives from is built such that all PRIVMSGs are subject to a 1.5 second cooldown as a means to cooperate with [Twitch rate limits](https://dev.twitch.tv/docs/irc/#rate-limits).

+Note that I'm `await`ing the `message()` call as opposed to yielding it like other message handlers typically do.
+Since this message handler will ultimately be hooked up to the `accumulate()` method, yielding a coroutine has the effect of submitting it for the next available time slot in the [event loop](https://docs.python.org/3/library/asyncio-eventloop.html#asyncio-event-loop) - while unlikely, it's possible that this could be a much later moment in time, so we can instead `await` the call to ensure the initial response gets out before we begin searching for a follow-up message.

-After yielding our initial response, we can await the infringing user's next message by querying the `channel` again.
+After sending out our initial response, we can await the infringing user's next message by querying the `channel` again.
 We use the `Stream.timeout()` method to await this follow-up message for 10 seconds at maximum, and pass `first=True` to apply the timeout on first iteration[^4].

 ### Following the Follow-Up